smbirnbaum/hlt-portfolio/_portfolio/portfolio-2.md

 - Custom `Wav2Vec2Processor` with rebuilt tokenizer and feature extractor
 - Trained on Jarvis Labs using **NVIDIA A5000**

 During an inventory check, I noticed that some languages were missing.
-I took it upon myself to try creating a Turkmen ASR model using the techniques I learned in LING 696G.
+Feeling courageous, I took it upon myself to try creating a Turkmen ASR model using the techniques I learned in LING 696G.
 A small amount of audio data was available on Common Voice, and due to its mutual intelligibility, I decided to start with a pretrained Turkish model.
 Turkmen is considered a relatively low-resource language, particularly in the context of speech technologies, and my goal was to explore how transfer learning could help bootstrap ASR systems even when labeled data is limited.

-#### Phase 1: Setup & Baseline
+### Phase 1: Setup & Baseline

 I trained on a remote [Jarvis Labs](https://jarvislabs.ai/) HPC with an **NVIDIA A5000 GPU** using a mix of Hugging Face’s `Trainer` API and `torchaudio` for audio preprocessing.
 The first training run focused on: